Aidurber/react-picky/docs/README.md

 * `render` - Used for custom rendering of items in the dropdown.
 More info below.
 * `itemHeight` - Used when dropdown item height is larger than 35px.
 This is so the virtualised list can calculate correctly.
 * `tabIndex` - Pass tabIndex to component for accessibility.
 Defaults to 0
+* `keepOpen` - Default true.
+Single selects close automatically when selecting a value unless this is set to true.

 ## Custom rendering